CovidCountyData/covidcountydata.py/README.md

 Many of the datasets in our database are indexed by one or more common "keys".
 These keys are:

 - `vintage`: The date and time that the data was downloaded into our database.
-We collect this because of the rapidly evolving nature of the -- It allows us to have a record of when data was changed/corrected/updated.
+We collect this because of the rapidly evolving nature of COVID-19 -- It allows us to have a record of when data was changed/corrected/updated.
 - `dt`: The date and time that an observation corresponds to.
 For series like COVID tests administered this may a daily frequency, but, for others like unemployment it may be a weekly or